aditi48n/SABer/README.md

 cd demo
 saber recruit -m k12.gold_assembly.fasta -l read_list.txt -o SABer_out -s SAG
 ```
+The result of the above commands is a new directory named `SABer_out` that contains all the intermediate and final outputs for the SABer analysis.

 ### Docker and Singularity containers
 If you would like to use a docker or singularity container of SABer they are available: